-The Respond function, which consists of incident response, supports the ability to act in response to a detected cybersecurity incident and to limit the incident's impact.
+The Respond function supports the ability to act in response to a detected cybersecurity incident and to limit the incident's impact.

-The information security function area for Respond includes the Incident Response domain.
+The Respond function includes the Incident Response domain.
 Williams Adley evaluated the domain using the guidance provided by DHS.
 Based on DHS's scoring methodology, FCA met the criteria for Level 3, Consistently Implemented.